Table of Contents:

 4. Sewing weight + rotary cutter

-Allows a very clean cut without deforming the fabric.
+Allows for a very clean cut without distorting the fabric.

 Whatever method you choose: